Winter is definitely the time of year when we play more family board games and add new ones to our arsenal.

 It is 1899 and the Union Pacific Express is headed to the Nice Valley Coal Company to deliver their payroll and 47 passengers.
 Suddenly the train is attacked by thievin’ bandits!
 Will the outlaws keep their cool or will Marshal Samuel Ford save the day and prevent the robbery?
 Players will plan ahead and play cards to steal the most loot, shoot their opponents, move around the train and elude Marshal Ford.
 Will you be the richest bandit in the outlaw gang?

 This was probably the first co-op game my kids played.
-It’s a little more intense than Forbidden Island, Raeca (8) can play it no problem but it’s a little harder for Ephraim (5), so for that reason we got them Forbidden Island for Christmas.
-(But don’t tell them that!)
+It’s a little more intense than Forbidden Island, Raeca (8) can play it no problem but it’s a little harder for Ephraim (5), so for that reason we recently got them Forbidden Island.

 Gear up for a thrilling adventure to recover a legendary flying machine buried deep in the ruins of an ancient desert city.
 You’ll need to coordinate with your teammates and use every available resource if you hope to survive the scorching heat and relentless sandstorm.
 Find the flying machine and escape before you all become permanent artifacts of the forbidden desert!